Gumball machine

 A gumball machine is a type of bulk vending machine that dispenses individual gumballs in exchange for money.
-Originally priced at one penny when introduced in the early 20th century, the standard cost of one gumball in the United States is now one quarter.
+They were developed around the early twentieth century.

 History

 Although vending machines for stick or block-shaped gum were seen as early as 1888, the first machines to carry actual gumballs were not seen until 1907 (probably released first by the Thomas Adams Gum Co. in the United States).
 Patented in 1923, the Norris Manufacturing Company produced their "Master" line of chrome gumball machines during the 1930s.
 These machines could accept either pennies or nickels.

 Founded in 1934, the Ford Gum and Machine Company of Akron, New York was another early manufacturer of gum for gumball machines in the U.S. The Ford brand of gumball machines had a distinct shiny chrome color; sales of gum from Ford gumball machines went to local service organizations such as the Lions Club and Kiwanis International.

 Founded in 1909, Northwestern Corporation started with kitchen matches and eventually came out with the Northwestern Model 33 in 1933 (naming for the year which it came out) and eventually the Model 60 and Model 80, both of which are still sold today.